renkoketsu/DrawSomething/README.md

 *- A line tool for creating straight lines.*

-*- Support for mobile phones and more obscure viewports.*
+*- Support for mobile phones and more obscure viewports (tablets).*

 ## Currently Known Bugs: